epfl-ada/ada-2021-project-adadvanced/README.md

 <br/>
 Supporting Questions:
 <br/>
+- Did the UK's view on Brexit switch much from 2016 until its exit in 2020?
+When did the turnarounds of perception happen?
+- Which countries were the most supportive of the exit decision and which ones opposed it?
+What was the perception of European countries with regards to Brexit?
 - Which sectors had the most negative take on Brexit?
-- Which sectors had a significant change in perception (from negative to positive or vise versa) throughout the years?
+Which sectors had a significant change in perception (from negative to positive or vise versa) throughout the years?
 - Is it true that older people were more in favor of Brexit than younger people?
-- Which countries were the most supportive of the exit decision and which ones opposed it?
-What was the perception of European countries with regards to Brexit?
-- Which ethnicities were the most supportive of the exit decisions and which ones opposed it?
-- Does gender have an impact on the perception of Brexit?
-- Did the UK's view on Brexit switch much from 2015 until its exit in 2020?
-When did the turnarounds of perception happen?
 - Did Brexit discussions influence the british stock market?

 ## Proposed additional datasets
 To enrich the quotebank data, we used additional information about the speakers that was provided by the `speaker_attributes.parquet` file.
 The source of the information is Wikidata.
 To complement the Quotebank data set, a sentiment analysis has been performed so to label the sentiment carried by the quote.
 Another dataset of interest is the FTSE100.
 This data set is accessible using the package [YFinance](https://pypi.org/project/yfinance/) and it gives the daily evolution of the stock actions throughout the years.